Welcome to Swalcliffe Village

 St Peter’s and Paul’s is a beautiful church, well worth a look.
 Services are held most Sunday mornings (see the notice board for details) and it is also open for the occasional concert.
 We also hold the annual Christmas Fair in the Church on the first Saturday in December.

-Our village pub is the Stag’s Head, which serves food most days except Tuesdays.
+Our village pub is the The Stag’s Head which serves food most days except Tuesdays.
+The Stag’s Head hosts a Greek night on the last Saturday of every month.
+This is very popular and you will need to book in advance.
 There are pubs in most neighbouring villages, including Epwell, Tadmarton, Sibford Gower and Shutford.

 We use the village hall for a number of village events and for some art and horticultural exhibitions.
 You can hire it for a function if required.